jyuill/proj-r-van-weather/README.md

 Data is collected from Govt of Canada website:

 1.  search: <http://climate.weather.gc.ca/historical_data/search_historic_data_e.html>
-2.  specify station as containing 'vancouver harbour'
+2.  specify station as containing 'vancouver'; best is VANCOUVER INTL A
 3.  select 'daily', select 'year'
 4. 'Go' goes to a page to access results for year